 The bus system is also one of Tokyo's strong suits.
 Everything in Japan is punctual, and the buses are no exception.
 They are almost always exactly on time, and they are another reliable way to get around the cityor to the nearest train station if it is too far to walk.

-Both of these systems are able to use the Suica carda charge card that you can put money on using machines at any train station.
+Both of these systems are able to use the Suica card.
 It is a simple, efficient way to get around the city without having to break out coins or buy tickets every time you board a bus or a train.